String/M theory, MSc course, 7.5 p, Lp IV 2009

 NOTE: The exercises in the text called "Quick calculations" are generally very nice and

 give a good check that you have understood the material.
-You should try to do them without exception.

 NOTE: All home problems are taken from the 2nd edition of the book by Zwiebach!!